 What filters do I use?

 You have your choice of filter to the Ratio carafe.
 This can either be a conical paper filter (such as the Chemex paper filter FC-100 or FSU-100; a sample of 4 filters is included with purchase) or a permanent stainless filter like the Able Kone for Ratio.
 Able designed our branded filter with large batch brewing in mind.
-Whether you prefer 15 or 40 oz. brews, you can ideally extract the sweetness from your coffee– all without paper waste.
+Whether you prefer 15 or 40 oz. brews, you can ideally extract the sweetness from your coffee — all without paper waste.

 Where do you manufacture the Ratio Eight?

 We assemble the Ratio Eight here in Portland, Oregon out of custom parts made for us overseas and here in the Pacific Northwest.